 Only around 40 per cent of the weight of salt contains sodium, so you will need to multiply this amount by 2.5 to establish the actual salt content.

 Thus 2.4mg of sodium equates to around one teaspoon or 6g of salt per day; the UK government recommendation.
-Can you see now how labels that only list sodium content can be misleading and you can easily find yourself eating too much salt even though you’re consulting these food labels.
+Can you see how labels that only list sodium content can be misleading and you can easily find yourself eating excessive salt even though you’re consulting these food labels?